-The Board of Directors currently consists of Mr. Stead, Mrs. Ingram, and Messrs.
-John R. Ingram, David B. Ingram, Davis, Pfeffer, Samper, and Wyatt.
+The Board of Directors currently consists of Mr. Stead, Mrs. Ingram and Messrs.
+John R. Ingram, Rodek, Dukes, David B. Ingram, and Pfeffer.
 So long as the Ingram Family Stockholders and their permitted transferees (as defined in the Board Representation Agreement) own in excess of 25,000,000 shares of the outstanding Common Equity, the Board Representation Agreement will provide for the designation of (i) not more than three directors designated by the Ingram Family Stockholders, (ii) one director designated by the Chief Executive Officer of the Company, and (iii) four or five additional directors ("Independent Directors") who are not members of the Ingram family or executive officers or employees of the Company.
 Directors designated by the Ingram Family Stockholders may include Martha R. Ingram, any of her legal descendants, or any of their respective spouses.
-See "The Split-Off and the Reorganization -- The Split-Off."
-Messrs.
-Davis, Pfeffer, Samper, and Wyatt are Independent Directors.
-One additional Independent Director may be designated after the closing of this offering.
+See "The Split-Off -- The Exchange."
+Although the identity of the directors has not been determined, it is expected that three additional independent directors will be designated as soon as practicable after the closing of this offering.